ocatak/BERT4MIMO-AI4Wireless/README.md

-# CSIBERT-AI4Wireless
+# MIMO4BERT-AI4Wireless

-**CSIBERT-AI4Wireless** is a comprehensive repository dedicated to the implementation, evaluation, and analysis of the CSIBERT model, a novel transformer-based approach aimed at enhancing wireless communication systems.
+**MIMO4BERT-AI4Wireless** is a comprehensive repository dedicated to the implementation, evaluation, and analysis of the MIMO4BERT model, a novel transformer-based approach aimed at enhancing wireless communication systems.

 ## Overview

-The CSIBERT model leverages transformer architectures to improve the reconstruction and prediction of Channel State Information (CSI) in dynamic wireless environments.
+The MIMO4BERT model leverages transformer architectures to improve the reconstruction and prediction of Channel State Information (CSI) in dynamic wireless environments.
 This repository provides the necessary code, datasets, and documentation to facilitate research and development in this area.

 ## Features

-- **Implementation**: Complete codebase for the CSIBERT model, including data preprocessing, model training, and evaluation scripts.
+- **Implementation**: Complete codebase for the MIMO4BERT model, including data preprocessing, model training, and evaluation scripts.
 - **Datasets**: Tools and instructions for generating and processing wireless CSI datasets.
 - **Experiments**: Detailed setups for experiments assessing reconstruction accuracy, robustness, and interpretability across various scenarios.
 - **Visualization**: Scripts for visualizing attention mechanisms and analyzing model performance.